-- T1: Backup systems for registry metadata, repository documents, and gateway configuration are recommended. - T2: All implementations are recommended to ensure that all received data is propagated appropriately (i.e. without corruption and complete results) or an error is presented. - T3: Network protection services are recommended to be sufficient to guard against denial of service attacks on all service interfaces. - T4: A process that reviews audit records and acts on inappropriate actions is recommended. - T5: It is recommended that service interfaces be implemented with a good design to guard against corruption and denial of service attacks
+- M5: Documents may be digitally signed using the DSG Profile - 5160 The following mitigations are transferred to the vendors, XDS Affinity Domains, and enterprises. - T1: Backup systems for registry metadata, repository documents, and gateway configuration are recommended. - T2: All implementations are recommended to ensure that all received data is propagated appropriately (i.e., without corruption and complete results) or an error is presented. - T3: Network protection services are recommended to be sufficient to guard against denial of service attacks on all service interfaces. - T4: A process that reviews audit records and acts on inappropriate actions is recommended. - T5: It is recommended that service interfaces be implemented with a good design to guard against corruption and denial of service attacks